 Planning to travel overseas soon?
-You’ve got to do some homework to do if you want to handle your money the Clark Smart way while you’re abroad.
+You’ve got some homework to do if you want to handle your money the Clark Smart way while you’re abroad.
 But don’t worry, here’s an easy primer to get you started…

 My rule is never buy foreign currency before you get to your destination.
 The fees are too high when you buy here.
 You will get much a better deal on exchange once you land in your destination.